mindspore-ai/docs/docs/lite/docs/source_en/use/micro.md

 ## Overview

-MindSpore Lite provides a code generator tool, namely CodeGen, which could have runtime compiling and computational graphs building done offline.
-Only necessary codes and information are kept in the generated program, thereby minimizing the size of the generated inference program.
-CodeGen supports operators in NNACL and CMSIS, and generates inference programs running on x86/ARM64/ARM32A/ARM32M platforms.
+MindSpore Lite provides a code generator tool, namely codegen, which could have runtime compiling and computational graphs building done offline.
+Only necessary codes and information are kept in the generated program, thereby minimizing the size of the generated inference program. codegen supports operators in NNACL and CMSIS, and generates inference programs running on x86/ARM64/ARM32A/ARM32M platforms.

-Here is the process of using CodeGen:
+Here is the process of using codegen:

 1. Use the [MindSpore Lite Converter](https://www.mindspore.cn/lite/docs/en/master/use/converter_tool.html) to convert the pre-trained model into a `*.ms` file.

-2. Use CodeGen and input the `*.ms` file to automatically generate the inference code.
+2. Use codegen and input the `*.ms` file to automatically generate the inference code.

 ![img](../images/lite_codegen.png)

-## Obtaining CodeGen
+## Obtaining codegen

-You can obtain CodeGen by any of the following ways:
+You can obtain codegen by any of the following ways:

 1. Download pre-compiled [Release Package](https://www.mindspore.cn/lite/docs/en/master/use/downloads.html) from MindSpore.
 2. [Build](https://www.mindspore.cn/lite/docs/en/master/use/build.html) from the source.